showSidebars ==

 Another opportunity is in telemedicine, which has become much more prevalent given social distancing measures during the pandemic.
 “While telemedicine can help in freeing up healthcare resources, not all conditions can be efficiently addressed in virtual settings.
 We need more understanding on that.”

-Highlighting the important role of technology in advancing the future of healthcare, Assistant Prof Zhang reiterates the usefulness of data in assisting economists and policymakers in crafting suitable guidelines moving forward.
+Highlighting the important role of technology in advancing the future of healthcare, Zhang reiterates the usefulness of data in assisting economists and policymakers in crafting suitable guidelines moving forward.
 “The availability of data and the capability to now process them holds great promise in advancing healthcare systems.
 It also reveals fascinating insights that can help us tackle existing challenges of healthcare and the ageing population.
 This is one of the main motivating factors of my work in the health economics space,” she says.

 School of Economics, Singapore Management University